-U.S. Transportation Department probes FAA approval of 737 MAX - WSJ
+Ethiopia says crash black boxes show similarities to Lion Air accident

 In Addis Ababa, a source who has listened to the air traffic control recording of the plane’s communications said flight 302 had an unusually high speed after take-off before it reported problems and asked permission to climb quickly.

-The FAA declined to comment on the report but referred to previous statements about the certification process.
-It has said the 737-MAX certification process followed the FAA’s standard process.

-The report also said both Boeing and the FAA were informed of its specifics and their responses sought 11 days ago, before the Ethiopian Airlines crash.

-Last Monday Boeing said it would deploy a software upgrade to the 737 MAX 8, a few hours after the FAA said it would mandate “design changes” in the aircraft by April.
+Last Monday, Boeing said it would deploy a software upgrade to the 737 MAX 8, hours after the FAA said it would mandate “design changes” in the aircraft by April.

 A Boeing spokesman said the 737 MAX was certified in line with identical FAA requirements and processes that governed certification of all previous new airplanes and derivatives.
 The spokesman said the FAA concluded that MCAS on 737 MAX met all certification and regulatory requirements.

+For a FACTBOX on the Boeing 737 MAX crash and what comes next, please click

-Additional reporting by David Shepardson, Gaurika Juneja, Tim Hepher, Tracy Rucinski, Editing by William Maclean
+Additional reporting Gaurika Juneja, Tim Hepher, Tracy Rucinski; Editing by William Maclean and Clarence Fernandez